Installing a fibreglass swimming pool is no small task; it is a significant investment that’ll entertain you and your children for years to come.

 Bromine is quite similar to chlorine and is often used as its alternative.
 The most significant advantage of using bromine is that it doesn’t have a strong odour, so sensitive people usually prefer it over chlorine.

-As far as the price is concerned, it is more expensive and may increase your maintenance costs by a lot.
+As far as the price is concerned, it is more expensive and may significantly increase your maintenance costs.

 Frequently Asked Questions (FAQs)